mzielecki/Smaki_szczecina/README.md

 Open the `index.html` file in a web browser

 ## Technical Details
-Smaki Szczecina is built with HTML, CSS, and JavaScript and does not require any additional dependencies or installations.
+Smaki Szczecina is built with HTML, CSS, Python and JavaScript and does not require any additional dependencies or installations.
 The application is designed to be run locally in a web browser and does not require a web server.

 ## Contributions
 This project is open source and contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.